raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-05-26-emotional-intelligence.md

 * mindfulness
     - **being aware of your body, mind, and feelings in the present moment, thought** to create a feeling of clam

+    - high sensitive people **feel everything on a much deeper level**
+        + we **feel your energy shifts, intentions, judgments, lies and truths**
+        + we don't just experience your surface level emotions

+    - make sure protect your energy
+        + there's nothing wrong with being sensitive, but **make sure protect your energy**

+    - embrace your gift
+        + your sensitivity invites you to be **more creative, empathetic, understanding and loving**   towards others
+        + your **purity** makes you who you are
+            - you love deeply and think deeply about life

+* **self-awareness**
+    - **observe your thoughts, emotions, behaviors**
+    - self-awareness leads to self-control
+        + do the hard things
+        + avoid the toxic things
+        + invest in developing control

 #### improve your emotional intelligence
 * being emotional intelligence
     - **knowing and understanding yourself**,